python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing.md

 ### Useful Resources

-[Style Guide](./style-guide/) - Information regarding the code styles you should follow when working on our projects.
+[Style Guide](./style-guide/) - Information regarding the code styles you should follow when working on our projects.<br>
 [Review Guide](../code-reviews-primer/) - A guide to get you started on doing code reviews.

 ## Contributors Community